Selvy-Sridar/GRIP-TASKS/README.md

 # GRIP-TASKS
 Hello!
-I'm Selvy.S, a Sophomore Btech student at PTU.
-Also currently, I'm a Data Science intern at The Sparks Foundation.
-I've shared my task 1 and task 2 that has been assigned to me here.
+Here, I've shared my task 1 and task 2 that has been assigned to me as a Data Science intern at The Sparks Foundation.

 Task 1 is about Prediction using Supervised ML.It involves a simple linear regression using 2 variables.
 Here, I've to predict the score of a student based on the no of hours studied.
 The given Dataset can be found at http://bit.ly/w-data